wildfly/quickstart/contacts-jquerymobile/README.md

         mvn clean package

 3. Navigate to the functional-tests/ directory in this quickstart.
-4. If you have a running instance of the ${product.name} server, as described above, run the remote tests by typing the following command:
+4. If you have a running instance of the WildFly server, as described above, run the remote tests by typing the following command:

         mvn clean verify -Parq-remote

-5. If you prefer to run the functional tests using managed instance of the ${product.name} server, meaning the tests will start the server for you, type the following command:
+5. If you prefer to run the functional tests using managed instance of the WildFly server, meaning the tests will start the server for you, type the following command:

-_NOTE: For this to work, Arquillian needs to know the location of the ${product.name} server.
+_NOTE: For this to work, Arquillian needs to know the location of the WildFly server.
 This can be declared through the `JBOSS_HOME` environment variable or the `jbossHome` property in `arquillian.xml`.
 See [Run the Arquillian Tests](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/RUN_ARQUILLIAN_TESTS.md#run-the-arquillian-tests) for complete instructions and additional options._

         mvn clean verify -Parq-managed

 ## Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
-For general information about how to import a quickstart, add a ${product.name} server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](${use.eclipse.url}).
+For general information about how to import a quickstart, add a WildFly server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts).

 <!-- Build and Deploy the Quickstart to OpenShift - Coming soon! -->